Xtr126/XtMapper/README.md

 XtMapper is an free and open source keymapper application in development for Bliss OS.
 It can be used to play certain Android games that require a touchscreen, with keyboard and mouse.

-## Currently working:
+## Features:

 - Multi-touch emulation
 - Emulate a touch pointer with mouse - Useful for games that only accept touch events and not mouse clicks.
 - Emulate a D-pad with W,A,S,D or arrow keys
 - Keyboard events to touch - And editing config with GUI
-- Aim with mouse in FPS games
+- Aim with mouse in FPS games (shooting mode)
+- Pinch-to-zoom gesture simulation using ctrl key + mouse
+- Smooth pixel by pixel scrolling emulation for mouse wheel

 APK can be obtained from GitHub actions (latest) or [`releases`](https://github.com/Xtr126/XtMapper/releases).

 ## Contributing